freebits/AlderleyPHP/README.md

 # Time
-A minimal web development framework for PHP.
+A web development library for PHP.